-Name Range Step Default Description Voltage measurement mode 3LN+U43LL+U42LL+U3+U4 - 3LN+U4 The device's voltage wiring method.
+Name Range Step Default Description Voltage measurement mode 3LN+U4 3LL+U4 2LL+U3+U4 - 3LN+U4 The device's voltage wiring method.
 The voltages are scaled according the set voltage measurement mode.
-U3 mode U0 or SS • Not Used • U0 - The voltage channel U3 can be used to measure zero sequence voltage (U0) or the Synchrocheck voltage (Solution of the Synchrocheck voltage (Soluti U4 mode U0 or SS • SS Used The voltage channel U4 can be used to measure zero sequence voltage (U0) or the Synchrocheck voltage (SS).
+U3 mode U0 or SS Not Used U0 Not The voltage channel U3 can be used to measure zero sequence voltage (U0) or the Synchrocheck voltage (SS).
 If neither is needed, the (default) option "Not Used" should be active.
+This setting is only valid if the "2LL+U3+U4" mode is selected.
+U4 mode U0 or SS • SS Used The voltage channel U4 can be used to measure zero sequence voltage (U0) or the Synchrocheck voltage (SS).
+If neither is needed, the (default) option "Not Used" should be active.
 U0 (U3) Measured from Broken Delta Neutral point Open delta - Broken delta Defines how the secondary voltage is scaled to the primary.
 "Broken Delta" is the most common mode.
 Does not affect how protection operates, it only affects the displayed primary voltages.
 This parameter is visible when the "U4 mode U0 or SS" has been set to the "U0" mode.
-Example with scaling 20000/100 for Uo and injection 10V secondary: • Broken delta: 1155V (10%) • Neutral point: 2000 V (17.34%) • Open delta: 667V (5.78%)
+Example with scaling 20000/100 for Uo and injection 10V secondary: Broken delta: 1155V (10%) Neutral point: 2000 V (17.34%) Open delta: 667V (5.78%)